 |Utilization||Front office activities||Back office activities|

 Customer Relationship Management helps the organization to maintain a long term relationship with its customers.
-Software development companies in India are also leveraging this benefit.
+Software development companies in USA are also leveraging this benefit.
 In addition to this, it is also useful to know about the preferences of the clients and develop trust.
 CRM enables the organization to know the preferences of the clients.
 On the other hand ERP combines various functional units of the organization together so that they can freely share the information.
 It lets the various functional units to communicate with each other on a real time basis through a centralized computerized system.
 Apart from the above differences there is commonality among the two softwares and that is, they both aim to enhance the profitability of the company.

 S, S. (2015, September 11).
 Differences Between CRM and ERP.
 Retrieved 04 21, 2016, from Differences Between CRM and ERP: http://keydifferences.com/difference-between-crm-and-erp.html